Extension - Player Class

 Test add_item method

-Now go and test that you can still add items to your backpack.
+Now test your program to make sure you can still add items to your backpack.

 display_contents method